 - Inability to empty the bladder completely

 Sometimes these symptoms can reduce the quality of life to such a great extent that those affected build their daily routines around the condition.
 They avoid drinking or plan their errands around easy access to toilet facilities.
-When symptoms are interfering with daily routine, it is highly recommended that patients consult a physician for an effective therapy.
+When symptoms are interfering with daily routine, it is highly recommended that patients consult a physician for effective therapy.
 If BPH is not treated, it holds considerable risks.
-Without treatment it can lead to complications such as severe urinary tract infections, urinary retention or even kidney failure.
+Without treatment, it can lead to complications such as severe urinary tract infections, urinary retention or even kidney failure.

 Treatment Options for Enlarged Prostate